hasantkbs/Price_Tracker/README.md

 ## Development Notes

 -   **Database:** Currently uses SQLite for simplicity.
 For production, consider PostgreSQL.
+-   **Authentication Hashing:** The password hashing scheme has been updated from `bcrypt` to `pbkdf2_sha256` using `passlib` for improved compatibility and to resolve environment-specific issues.
 -   **Scrapers:** The `generic_scraper.py` is a basic implementation.
 More robust, site-specific scrapers will be needed for reliable price tracking.
+An improved mocking strategy has been implemented for testing to prevent actual network calls.
 -   **Notifications:** Currently, price drop notifications are logged in the backend.
 Frontend on-screen notifications are planned.
 Firebase Cloud Messaging (FCM) integration was postponed.
 -   **Authentication:** JWT tokens are generated but not yet stored or automatically sent with subsequent requests from the frontend.
 This will need to be implemented.
 -   **User Products:** The `user_id` in `NotificationQueue` and the logic for associating products with specific users in `check_prices` task needs to be made dynamic.